DevMoaz047/start_python/README.md

 # start_python
-This is my python program where I learn the first program and  variable datatypes, condition and loops author - Moaz Ahmad
+This is my python program where I learn the first program and  variable datatypes, condition and loops. author - Moaz Ahmad